Visit Cardiff on a budget

 The WMC is where you can find the best West End and Broadway shows that are touring.
 The Centre is free to enter and look around, and there are several cafes, restaurants, bars and gift shops.
 There are often free activities and performances on the Glanfa Stage.

 Situated overlooking the waters of Cardiff Bay, you can visit the home of Welsh democracy, The Senedd.
-The public building was opened on St David's Day 2006 by Queen Elizabeth II.
+Queen Elizabeth II opened the public building on St David's Day 2006.
 Take a free tour or watch a debate taking place in the Welsh Parliament via the public gallery.

 Regardless of your religious standing, by visiting local churches, you can learn more about Cardiff's local history and admire the buildings' architecture and grandeur.